 All Set to Rock and Roll!

 for August with Stonehurst Farm in Mountsorrel wishing to go ahead with their 1940s event.
-With the social distancing laws numbers will be greatly reduced and it will be a pre-booked ticketed event, so a little different from before.
+With the social distancing laws, numbers will be greatly reduced and it will be a pre-booked ticketed event, so a little different from before.
 I’ve learnt from experience to take one day at a time as anything could happen between now and then, but Paul and I are keeping everything crossed as we have some terrific shows planned.

 In the meantime I’ve been thinking a lot about music and all the arrangements I want to get into production.
-The world keeps turning and despite the Covid lock-down it’s important to stay on top of things.
+The world keeps turning and despite the lockdown it’s important to stay on top of things.
 The other day I managed to find online an original copy of the Vera Lynn song “Be like the Kettle and Sing”.
 I’ve been wanting to perform this number for years but until now I’ve not been able to get hold of the sheet music.

 Be like the Kettle and Sing!

 This song is very British and was written by Tommie Connor, Walter Ridley and Desmond O’Connor.
-You could say it’s very similar in style similar in style to Noel Gay’s “Me and My Girl”.
+You could say it’s very similar in style to Noel Gay’s “Me and My Girl”.
 The song is bright and carefree which perhaps is just what we all need during this strange time.

 That’s all my news for now.
 Keep Following and Toodle Pip! 😉